enesduran/smpl_aug/README.md

 #### SCULPT (Optional)

 Our framework uses SCULPT as garment generation model.
 If you want to make use of this optional feature go to [SCULPT webpage](https://sculpt.is.tue.mpg.de/) and register.
-Download Pre-trained weights for the Geometry Network  and place them under `smplx/sculpt/data`
+Download Pre-trained weights for the Geometry Network  and place them under `smplx/sculpt/data`.

+If you plan to use SCUPT to dress SMPL body, please set the flag `--clothing-option clothed`.

+#### Config file

+You can set the body model path, motion npz file path, and camera config path in `configs/config.yaml`.

 ### Run Demo